-HID lights due to the high level of heat given off affect the water level of plant.
+HID lights due to the high level of heat given off affect the water level of the plant.

 In general, you need to water your crop every other day.
-Roots want air as well as water, so a little bit of dryness is healthy for the plant—but not too much, otherwise the plant will suffer from dehydration.
+Roots need air as well as water, so a little bit of dryness is healthy for the plant—but not too much, otherwise the plant will suffer from dehydration.

 Water until about 20% of the water drains through the runoff hole at the bottom of the container.
 Then empty the runoff tray, rather than let the container sit in that water and reabsorb it.

 The pH level of marijuana plants needs to be monitored very carefully.